Balanga Cathedral: Structure, interior, and exterior

 The present church structure of Balanga is credited to Fray Benito Rivas OP, parish priest of Balanga from 1869 to 1876.
 From this remodeling, the good friar added transepts and a dome to the church, contributing to its handsome appearance.
 Archival photos also show that this construction update also gave its altar a magnificent two-tiered baldachin for a retablo similar to those found at St. Peter's Basilica in Vatican City, something that is highly unusual, if not one-of-a-kind in the whole archipelago.
 Aside from his great contributions to the church construction, Fray Rivas is also recognized for his contributions to the livelihood of the people of Balanga.

 The original cathedral exterior and facade had no bricks and cross at the top with both of them were added in 1995 under Bishopb Celso Guevarra, white color, and the stone tablet of Ten Commandments which was removed during its redesign.
-Its interior, however, was wider, and colored green and gold, with the bishop's chair that was added when the church changed from its status as parish under Archdiocese of San Fernando, Pampanga to Diocese of Balanga's own cathedral upon Guevarra became the latter's first bishop on November 8, 1975 at the center (later at its current left) which remain unchanged even after the facade was changed for another nine years until Socrates Villegas renovated it from October 2004 to 2005 where the cathedra now became narrower, colored marble white, and the chair has red with golden border.
+Its interior, however, was wider, and colored green and gold, with the bishop's chair that was added when the church changed from its status as parish under Archdiocese of San Fernando, Pampanga to Diocese of Balanga's own cathedral upon Guevarra became the latter's first bishop on November 8, 1975, at the center (later at its current left) which remain unchanged even after the facade was changed for another nine years until Socrates Villegas renovated it from October 2004 to 2005 where the cathedra now became narrower, colored marble white, and the chair has red with golden border.
 After the interior changed, the former movable bishop's chair became the priest's chair.
 The golden border was present until it was removed when Bishop Ruperto Santos (appointed April 1, 2010) installed into office as the fourth bishop of Balanga on July 8, 2010.
 The chair's clothing retained its red color until it changed to orange color with a cross at its backrest in 2015.
-The red color again returned on February 2025 during preparations for the installation ceremony of Santos' successor Rufino Sescon and later the cross stitch was removed three months after on May 2025 when Sescon was already the diocese's fifth bishop.
+The red color again returned in February 2025 during preparations for the installation ceremony of Santos' successor Rufino Sescon and later the cross stitch was removed three months after in May 2025 when Sescon was already the diocese's fifth bishop.